If the post-Valentine's Day "I'm single" blues have hit, or if you're simply not where you want to be romantically, please keep on reading.

-Four years ago, on Valentine's Day, I called off my engagement of one year to a great guy I had dated on and off for a few years.
-I remember that morning as one of the "Aha! moments” of my life—a moment where I got very clear and honest with myself to realize that even though this guy was great, he was not great for me, and we were definitelly not great together.
+Four years ago, on Valentine's Day, I called off my wedding 4 weeks before walking down the isle.
+I remember that morning as one of the "Aha!" moments of my life—a moment when I got honest with myself & realized that even though the man I was about to marry was great, he was not great for me, and we were definitely not great together.

-Going through the saddest messiest breakup in the history of my life during Valentine's Day was très depressing.
-I remember going through my instagram and wanting to choke cupid as I scrolled through everyone's pictures of red roses, chocolates, romantic trips, and thoughtful surprises.
-I mean, I was supposed to be getting married in a month and instead I was packing my stuff to move out and move on.
-WTF!
-Hands down, worse Valentine's Day ever.
+Going through the saddest, messiest breakup of my life during Valentine's Day was not easy.
+I remember crying my eyes out as I scrolled through everyone's pictures of red roses, chocolates, romantic trips, and thoughtful surprises.
+Picture this: I went from wedding bells ringing to moving out and moving on.
+My life felt like it had flipped upside down.
+It was hands down, the worst Valentine's Day ever.

 A few days later, as I’m navigating this breakup, I received an unexpected phone call from a fun, handsome guy I had lightly dated during one of the "off" times of my previous relationship.

 He had "heard" about what happened and was wondering if I was okay.
 I thought to myself, how thoughtful but didn’t think anything of it.
 We started texting and talking, and the more we got to know each another, the more I realized I had a lot of emotional clean up to do before I could even entertain the idea of a new relationship.
 I also learned that he was in a sticky romantic situation himself…so I decided to take a step back, focus on myself, and leave the rest in the Universe's hands.

 Months went by, and this guy reappeared.
 This time with a relentless "she's not getting away this time" attitude, which I was totally into and ready for.